Find child care you can trust.

 Child Care Subsidies – Eligibility Overview

-Each type of subsidy offers different services for children and has its own rules about who is eligible.
-Eligibility is often based on why the family needs child care and the family’s income.
+Each type of child care subsidy offers different services for children and has its own rules about who is eligible.
+Eligibility is often based on why there is a need for child care, and the family’s income.
+There are two types of programs that provide child care subsidies:

-• Family is a current aid recipient;
+• Family is a current cash aid recipient;

 • Family is income eligible;